 To learn more of my story, check out My Model Railroad Journey in the June 2016 issue of Model Railroad Hobbyistmagazine - CLICK HERE to go there

 The more I learn, the more I find to learn.
 My two decades as a NMRA member have led me to earn Master Model Railroader credentials in 2016.
-I am now the Superintendent and Achievement Program Manager for the Arizona Division.
+I am now the Achievement Program Manager for the Arizona Division.

-Based on almost 60 years of amateur radio experience and college degrees in electronic engineering and also two decades of DCC system and decoder installations, I am available to help you over the rough spots!
+Based on over 60 years of amateur radio experience and college degrees in electronic engineering and also two decades of DCC system and decoder installations, I am available to help you over the rough spots!

 DCC consulting